Last updated on: June 25, 2025

-While XIRR calculation might be complex, most financial calculators and spreadsheets like excel have inbuilt functions to calculate it.
-Here’s how the XIRR value is calculated
+While XIRR calculation might be complex, most financial calculators and spreadsheets like Excel have built-in functions to calculate it.
+Here is XIRR formula

 XIRR = Rate (Dates, Cash Flows, Guess)